 From the narrow lanes of Banaras, Shital Verma, the current National Design Editor of Navbharat Times, continues to stun the world with his art.
-His art journey carried him to various fields such as lifestyle magazine design, children’s books, packaging design, ad campaigns, logo design and digital illustration to name a few.
-Verma pursued Fine Arts in the Banaras Hindu University.
+His art journey carried him to various fields such as lifestyle magazine design, children’s books, packaging design, ad campaigns, logo design, and digital illustration to name a few.
+Verma pursued Fine Arts at Banaras Hindu University.

 What inspired you to take up portraiture among all the other genres in art?

-Shital: As a child, I read many books, comics and other literary works; this enhanced my ability to visualise the scenes, which I tried to capture through my artworks.
+Shital Verma: As a child, I read many books, comics, and other literary works; this enhanced my ability to visualize the scenes, which I tried to capture through my artworks.
 I also tried to draw portraits of public figures and celebrities.
 Many great artists on the Ghats of Banaras performed live paintings; such exposure to great artworks pushed me to pick up my pencil and draw.

 Who is your greatest inspiration in the art field?

-Shital: Works of Michelangelo, Van Gogh, Raja Ravi Varma are incredible sources of inspiration.
+Shital Verma: Works of Michelangelo, Van Gogh, and Raja Ravi Varma are incredible sources of inspiration.
 There are several upcoming contemporary artists from around the world whose works are incredibly fascinating.